-Smoke alarms can help save lives by providing occupants with early warning about house fires.
+Smoke alarms can help save lives by providing occupants with an early warning about house fires.
 A smoke alarm can help you and your family leave your home quickly in case of a fire, especially if you are asleep.

 All South Australian homes must be fitted with a working smoke alarm.
 Homeowners and residential landlords are responsible for ensuring a working smoke alarm is installed in the property.

 Fines of up to $750 apply if alarms are not installed.
 The type of smoke alarm you require depends on when you purchased your home or the age of your home.

 Homes or residential rental properties purchased before 1 February 1998

 You are required to fit a replaceable battery powered smoke alarm.